Apply for a Financing Broker Business License in Dubai

 Activities Permitted Under Code 6619.99

-Under this activity code, licence holders are permitted to arrange financing between parties, provide advice on financing structures, and facilitate introductions between credit seekers and financial institutions.
-The licence does not, however, permit direct lending, deposit-taking, or any activities that would require a full banking licence or equivalent authorisation from the UAE Central Bank.
+Under this activity code, license holders are permitted to arrange financing between parties, provide advice on financing structures, and facilitate introductions between credit seekers and financial institutions.
+The license does not, however, permit direct lending, deposit-taking, or any activities that would require a full banking license or equivalent authorisation from the UAE Central Bank.
 Businesses must ensure their proposed activities remain within the defined scope of brokerage and intermediary services.

 Licensing Requirements and Compliance Obligations

-Ongoing compliance obligations include annual licence renewal, adherence to UAE Anti-Money Laundering (AML) regulations, and compliance with Countering the Financing of Terrorism (CFT) frameworks.
-Financial category licence holders are expected to maintain proper records and cooperate with any regulatory audits or information requests.
+Ongoing compliance obligations include annual license renewal, adherence to UAE Anti-Money Laundering (AML) regulations, and compliance with Countering the Financing of Terrorism (CFT) frameworks.
+Financial category license holders are expected to maintain proper records and cooperate with any regulatory audits or information requests.

 Key Regulatory Approvals to Anticipate